SantonyChoi/docs/docs/index.md

 - Need an account? <a href="https://bitski.com/signup" target="_blank">Sign up here</a>.
 - Learn more how it works in our [overview](overview.md).
 - Ready to start building?
-Check out [getting started](getting-started.md).
+Check out [getting started](getting-started.md) and our [quickstart repo](https://github.com/BitskiCo/quickstart).
 - Got questions?
 Chat with us in our <a href="https://discord.gg/5f6pAFN" target="_blank">Discord</a>.

 ## Platforms